holmesrichards/precadsr/Docs/build.md

 ----

-\* The Dailywell 3PDT and SPDT toggle switches available from Tayda, per their datasheet, differ in height by 1.65 mm.
-The 3PDT I used appears to be roughly 2 mm or so taller than the Dailywell SPDT.
+\* The Dailywell 3PDT and SPDT toggle switches available from Tayda, per their datasheet, appear to differ in height by 3.16 mm.
+(8.89 mm vs (10.54+1.52) mm if I'm reading it right.)